DhruvSharma19/Langster/README.md

    ```

 3. **Set Up Environment Variables**:
    Create a `.env` file in the root directory and add the necessary environment variables.
-Refer to `.env.example` for the required variables.

 4. **Run the Development Server**:
    ```bash